People/Research Fellows

 • since 2024 Research Fellow and PhD Candidate at the DFG Research Training Group “Societal Transformation and Spatial Materialization of Housing“

-• Thesis: “Bänkemanifest: Alltägliches Erben“ supervised by Prof. Hans-Rudolf Meier and Marcell Hajdu (Chair of Monument Conservation and Building History)
+• 2018–2022 Bachelor Urbanism at the Bauhaus-Universität Weimar (Thesis: “Bänkemanifest: Alltägliches Erben“ supervised by Prof. Hans-Rudolf Meier and Marcell Hajdu (Chair of Monument Conservation and Building History))

-• Internships and work experience at UNESCO – Nominations Unit (Paris), TICCIH-Austria (Vienna), Goethe Institute (Budapest), Hannah Arendt Institute for Totalitarianism Research (Dresden), Friedrich Ebert Foundation (Budapest)
+• Internships and/or work experience at Deutschlandfunk Kultur (Berlin), UNESCO – Nominations Unit (Paris), TICCIH-Austria (Vienna), Goethe Institute (Budapest), Hannah Arendt Institute for Totalitarianism Research (Dresden), Friedrich Ebert Foundation (Budapest)

 Research focus